jfmedina05/jfmedina05/README.md

 ## About Me
 I build data-driven and intelligent systems at the intersection of hardware, software, and real-world impact.

-What drives me is simple: building technology that improves people’s lives.
+I’m especially interested in developing human-centered technologies in healthcare.

-Growing up alongside my sister’s journey with Type 1 diabetes, I saw first hand how medical technologies—such as glucose monitors and insulin pumps—can transform daily life.
-That experience continues to shape my goal of developing human-centered engineering solutions in healthcare and intelligent systems.
+Growing up alongside my sister’s journey with Type 1 diabetes, I saw firsthand how tools like glucose monitors and insulin pumps can transform daily life.
+That experience continues to shape my goal of building systems that make a meaningful impact on people’s lives.

 ---